1. The story of our street

 Kala Bagai Way sits in the heart of downtown Berkeley.
 Located just a block away from BART, UC Berkeley, and Berkeley City College, it continues to be heavily trafficked, home to restaurants, banks, housing, and a new hotel.

-Some community members have described the happy surprise of walking down the street, and seeing an image of a sari-clad Kala Bagai in a sari.
-Newer residents sometimes see the name as just part of the urban landscape, as if it has always been there.
+Some community members have described the happy surprise of walking down the street, and seeing a banner with an image of Kala Bagai in a sari.
+The city’s newest residents remember the name as always having been there.

 Campaigners are now working on adding a plaque on the street, and the monthly Berkeley South Asian Radical History Walking Tour now includes Kala Bagai Way as a tour stop.
 The street naming campaign received global media attention, and helped spur more conversations around Kala Bagai’s story in print media, YouTube videos, and social media.